cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 ### 3. Standalone Web Service (fully implemented client side)

-If a client chooses, it may be in their interest to implement the full cheqd resolver web service on their own client side.
+If a client chooses, it may be in their interest to setup the full cheqd resolver web service on their own client side.

 This will offer full oversight of the DID resolver, and as such, a higher level of security.